eclipse-platform/eclipse.platform.ui/docs/Eclipse4_RCP_Dependency_Injection.md

 Standard Annotations and Classes
 ================================

-E4AP's injector is based on the standard JSR 330 annotations:
+Eclipse injector was originally based on the annotations defined in JSR 330 and has been updated to the new jakarta.inject package name over time.

-@Inject (javax.inject)
+@Inject (jakarta.inject)
 ---------------------------------------------------------------------------------------------------

 @Inject marks a constructor, method, or field as being available for injection.
 If you inject OSGi Services, it is possible to filter or reference multiple Services see [https://www.eclipse.org/eclipse/news/4.7/platform_isv.php#di-extension-service](https://www.eclipse.org/eclipse/news/4.7/platform_isv.php#di-extension-service)

-@Named (javax.inject)
+@Named (jakarta.inject)
 -------------------------------------------------------------------------------------------------

 Injected values are typically identified by a type.
 But there may be a number of available objects of a particular type (e.g., there are likely a number of available Strings).
 Multiple objects can be distinguished by providing a name, both on setting them as well as requesting them for injection.